CheesyChocolate/website/content/blog/digital_image_processing_fundamentals/index.md

 "3.
 Converting an image into a binary image based on intensity levels.
 Image thresholding is the process of converting a grayscale image into a binary image by segmenting the image based on intensity levels.
-Converting a color image to grayscale is known as color space conversion.
+Converting a color image to grayscale is known as color space conversion."
 )}}

 ## Question 0x0f